Uninett/Argus/NOTES.md

 This file documents changes to Argus that are relevant for operations and end-users.

+## [1.26.1] - 2024-11-08

+Bugfix release, logout via the React SPA frontend should now work again.

+### Admin improvement

+It is now possible to delete "dormant" users, defined as: users that have never created an event or incident.
+Such users may be autocreated when testing new login methods.

 ## [1.26.0] - 2024-10-29

 This release is mainly to wrangle dependencies to the in-progress new frontend.